Back to School Guide

 When are kids going back to school?

 First things first, how long do you have to prepare for sending your children back to school?
-Each local council should have their own calendar marking off the first day, but it should be around the first or second week of September (making it the 2nd or the 9th of September).
+Each local council should have their own calendar marking off the first day, but it should be around the first or second week of September.

 You can find out the set holiday dates for your area using the GOV.UK website here

 The earlier you can start getting prepared for the new school year, the better, as you can beat the early rush and be able to enjoy the rest of the summer holiday at your leisure.
-Ideally, the latest you should think about getting back to school supplies is two weeks before they are due to go back.
+Ideally, the latest you should think about getting back to school supplies with plenty of time before they are due to go back.
 This should give you enough time to gather everything together and get your jobs done before the chaos begins!

 What will I need to buy?